 Main working areas

-SP Systems Analysis is at present being set up, but is initially concentrating on the following working areas:
+Systems Analysis is at present being set up, but is initially concentrating on the following working areas:

 • Renewable fuels